Today, I am taking the a plunge and clarifying a lot of the rumors and speculation about Life and Health Agents or Brokers.

 Rookies and inexperienced agents/brokers abound on the internet.
 Lack of experience often results in poor guidance.

-Find an agent you are comfortable with that has solutions that meet your needs.
+Find an agent you are comfortable with that has solutions to meet your needs.
 Don’t focus on how much money the representative may be making.

 None of us would ever shop at companies like Walmart or Target if we focused on how much they are making in compensation for selling products, right?